wwwser11/Mobile-QA-Documentation/README.md

 ## Contents

-- **Glossary**: A collection of key terms and definitions relevant to the ComiCoin app and its testing.
+- [Glossary](Glossary/Glossary_ComiCoin.md): A collection of key terms and definitions relevant to the ComiCoin app and its testing.
 - **Checklists**: Comprehensive checklists for smoke testing and business logic validation on Android and iOS platforms.
 - **Bug Reports**: Detailed reports of bugs discovered in the mobile app, documenting issues and resolutions.
 - **Mind Maps**: Visual mind maps that outline the business logic and structural flow of the app.